DNA Pipelines team, Sanger Institute

-At the Sanger, we have received and handled a total of 17 million samples since March 2020 – these samples are the residues of PCR tests, which test for the presence of the virus.
+At the Sanger, we have received and handled more than 20 million samples since March 2020 – these samples are the residues of PCR tests, which test for the presence of the virus.
 Anywhere between 8-20 per cent of samples we receive are positive.
-Capacity is being increased to be able to sequence 20,000 a week by the end of February.
+Capacity is being increased to be able to sequence 20,000 a week.
 300 staff have been involved in the effort at Sanger so far, including teams working on logistics, software, sequencing, research and development, operations and analysis.
 The operation runs 7 days a week.

 Funding for this sequencing work has come from the Sanger Institute, the Department of Health and Social Care and UKRI.
 Together, these organisations have contributed a combined total of £32 million to the consortium.